 It should be noted that tolling manufacturing or services are distinct from contract manufacturing or services.
 Though there are similarities between the two, contract manufacturing companies provide the materials, can select vendors, and provide quality management for third parties whereas tolling services supply the specialized equipment and the customers supply the raw material for processing.
 A tolling company can offer its expertise and custom process solutions as well.
 For instances where material testing is required, specialized, state-of-the-art testing provides necessary information rapidly.

-Prater is well-known for its wide range of equipment for particle sizing, separation and reduction.
-That expertise lends itself well in offering particle sizing, separation and reduction solutions that extends to toll processing services.
-Prater’s extensive experience in toll grinding, milling, manufacturing, sizing, and the separation of dry bulk solids stems from decades as a world leader in the development and advancement of state-of-the-art particle sizing, separation, reduction, metering and compacting equipment along with complete control systems.
+Prater is well-known for its wide range of equipment for particle sizing, separation, and reduction.
+That expertise lends itself well in offering particle sizing, separation, and reduction solutions that extend to toll processing services.
+Prater’s extensive experience in toll grinding, milling, manufacturing, sizing, and the separation of dry bulk solids stems from decades as a world leader in the development and advancement of state-of-the-art particle sizing, separation, reduction, metering, and compacting equipment along with complete control systems.
 More than just supplying toll processing equipment to customers, Prater houses a toll-processing center in a 10,000 square foot facility.
 There, processes in particle reduction, sizing, separation, granulation, feeding, and metering are consistently reproduced.

 Want to learn more about Toll Processing?

 Tolling services require more than highly specialized equipment that can solve processing problems for companies.
 Prater offers customers customized, cost-effective process solutions that meet specific application needs.
-Industries served include food, beverages, pharmaceuticals, oil, gas and chemical-based industries.
 The extensive range of tolling service capabilities includes both operational and processing of material from particle size reduction and sifting and scalping to reprocessing and packaging.